 2021 Honoree: Cecilia Gentili, Trans Equity Consulting

-Ms. Gentili founded Trans Equity Consulting in 2019 to improve education and advocacy for the transgender, gender non-conforming and non-binary community, focusing especially on trans women of color, sex workers, and people with substance use disorders.
-She previously served as the Director of Policy at GMHC, the world’s leading provider of HIV/AIDS care, and with New York City’s LGBT Center.
+Ms. Gentili founded Trans Equity Consulting in 2019 to advocate for the transgender, gender non-conforming, and non-binary community, especially trans women of color, sex workers, and people with substance use disorders.
+Her prior work at GMHC and the LGBT Center strengthened her commitment to systemic change.

 Read more >>